billhennessy/blog-chunky/content/post/2020/the-shocking-truth-about-covid-19.md

 13. Let one of the new people on the team try something that worked at his last company
 14. File into a big room where the CEO explains why he's stopping the project

 Another blogger recently posted [this example of a failed software project](https://iism.org/article/driving-engineers-to-an-arbitrary-date-is-a-value-destroying-mistake-49).
 It's pretty consistent with my experience, though he blames deadlines for the chaos.
-I don't like to assess a root cause to failures, because most disasters have at least seven critical contributors, not one.
+I don't like to blame a root cause to failures, because most disasters have at least seven critical contributors, not just one.

 {{< figure src="/images/driving-to-a-date-is-a-value-destroying-journey-r1.jpg" caption="Software Project Failure" title="" link="https://iism.org/materials?slideDeck=software-management-essentials-product-execution&material=driving-to-a-date-is-a-value-destroying-journey" >}}

-Coronavirus researchers are just like software development organizations.
-They mistake early lack of failure for success.
-The "encouraging results" you're hearing about are from Step 4 above.
-They couldn't make their prototype fail.
+Coronavirus researchers are just like software development organizations. **They mistake lack of early failure for success**.
+These "encouraging results" you're hearing about are from Step 4 above.
+Vaccine developers, so far, haven't made their prototypes fail.
 That's a long way from being the next Facebook or Salesforce, or the vaccine equivalent thereof.
+Plus, they're under pressure to not fail, which may lead to errors down the road.

 #### Seventy Percent of Science Research Can't Be Reproduced

 Over [seventy percent of peer-reviewed, published scientific and medical studies cannot be replicated](https://hennessysview.com/science-is-wrong-two-thirds-of-the-time/), as Hennessy's View pointed out on May 3.
 Are you beginning to see a pattern here?
 Maybe a thumb-rule?

-About 70 percent of human efforts fail.
+**About 70 percent of human efforts end in failure**.
 In software, smart companies figured this out long ago.
 They developed methods that are designed to achieve early failure.
 Failing early is failing cheap.
-Failure late costs a fortune.
+Late failure costs a fortune.

 If 70 percent of our work is going to end in failure, it doesn't mean we should give up.
-It means we need to get through the failures fast so we can reap the rewards of the 30 percent that success sooner.
+It means we need to get through the failures fast so we can reap the rewards of the 30 percent that succeed faster.

 The Coronavirus vaccine developers, though, are seeing billions of dollars thrown their way.
-And, like software developers in companies that haven't figured out the failure rate of software, they're under the pressure of a deadline. **Deadline pressure increases the likelihood that a defective product will be certified as safe and effective.**.
+And, like software developers in companies that haven't figured out the failure rate of software, vaccine developers are under the pressure of a deadline. **Deadline pressure increases the likelihood that a defective product will be certified as safe and effective.**.

 That's another lesson from software.
-If a development team is told they will deliver the new widget by June 1 "or else," deliver they will.
-Quality assurance will write tests guaranteed to pass.
+If a development team is told to deliver a new widget by June 1 "or else," deliver they will.
+Quality assurance teams will write tests that guarantee passing.
 Developers will hack together anything to meet that deadline.
-They'll put on a showcase, carefully scripted, that convinces the executives their browbeating and threats worked.
+They'll put on a showcase, carefully scripted, that convinces the executives the widget works, and, sadly, that browbeating and threats from executives lead to success.

-Then, the customer gets the widget, uses it in a slightly different way than the QA happy path that assured a "pass," and the customer goes berserk and cancels the contract.
+Then, the customer gets the widget, uses it in a slightly different way than the QA happy path, and exposes its problems.
+The customer goes berserk and cancels the contract.
+Executives blame developers.
+Developers blame the deadline and "vague" requirements.

 (If you're a software engineer, you know what I'm talking about.)

 The problem with vaccine development is that the widget is actually a life-or-death proposition.
 A bad vaccine combined with a desire to force every human on the planet to take it could result in billions of death.
 (Yes, I said "billions of deaths.")

-I'm predicting that.
+I'm not predicting that.
 I'm predicting that I'm not the only one who sees this potential.
 I expect someone, sometime, to speak up and say "this vaccine can't go to market," either because it's not safe or because it's not effective.

 That someone could be Dr. Fauci.
 [He's done it before](https://www.scientificamerican.com/article/nih-official-fauci-hiv-vaccine/).